remorses/unframer/installable-framer/README.md

 </div>

 > [!IMPORTANT]
-> New Framer components no longer work, framer npm package is no longer updated and keeping a working fork has become too difficult.
-> If you want to use Framer components contact Framer and tell them you are willing to pay to have this feature back, it's currently not prioritized because of low demand
+> If your component has any problem like missing imports create an issue with the component url, these issues are usually because of updates to the `framer` runtime which is kept in sync in this repository in [installable-framer/framer-fixed/dist](./installable-framer/framer-fixed/dist) folder

-install framer components as packages
+Download framer components as simple files

 -   Works with any React framework (Next.js, Gatsby, Vite, etc)
 -   Includes all your components dependencies